Sarah-Kst/Grant_Warshaw_Yengo_Campbell_2022/README.md

 3) Once the batch file is created, call FiberPy to run it, like for a FiberSim demo, by typing "python FiberPy.py run_batch "../../../../Grant_Warshaw_Yengo_Campbell_2022\k_tr/batch_k_tr.json"

 4) You can run "Python_code/plot_ktr.py" in Spyder for a quick superposed plot of the three k_tr curves

+## !!!
+Be sure to have pushed the latest FiberSim version from the repo